4616 Cumberland Rd.

 • Maintaining proper vibration techniques, while consolidating the concrete, by vibrating both the inside and outside of the mould

-• Reducing the amount of air entrapment through mix design by incorporating eco-friendly additives, like slag.
+• Reducing the amount of air entrapment through mix design by incorporating eco-friendly additives, like fly ash.

 • Carefully monitoring release agent applications, ensuring that layers are thinly applied